The Multnomah County Board of Commissioners heard updates on the progress of the Construction Diversity and Equity Fund (CDEF) on Tuesday.

 Overall, the fund aims to increase opportunities for women, minorities, veterans and people with disabilities, while also addressing a shortage of workers in the trades.

 “I’m really proud that we have become a leader in building equity through our construction projects and that our procurement office is being noticed for the great things they’re doing as well,” said Chair Deborah Kafoury.

 Brian Smith, Manager for the County’s Central Purchasing Department, and Lee Fleming, the County’s Supplier and Diversity Officer, shared important updates on the program’s design and the community feedback that helps guide it.
 The fund will be administered by Central Purchasing and is set for full implementation this July.

 The fund is supported through 1-percent of actual construction costs on new County projects over $1 million and 1-percent of County remodels over $200,000, Smith said.
 It’s also bolstered by liquidated damages (fines) levied against contractors who do not meet their contractually agreed upon apprenticeship and diversity goals.
 Assessments are made on projects that were completed in the previous fiscal year.

 “If the world works perfectly, our intent is not to have any liquidated damages because that means people are actually fulfilling their contractual obligation,” said Smith.

-Specifically, the program supports two initiatives: Oregon State Apprenticeship & Training Council approved pre-apprenticeship programs, as well as workforce support services and retention programs; and technical assistance, mentoring and training for firms certified by the Certification Office for Business Inclusion and Diversity.
+Specifically, the program will help support three initiatives: pre-apprenticeship programs, as well as workforce support services and retention programs; and technical assistance, mentoring and training for firms certified by the Certification Office for Business Inclusion and Diversity.

 Pathways to the profession